jakesgordon/javascript-state-machine/README.md

     fsm.startup();
     alert(fsm.current); // "green"

-If you specify the name of your initial event (as in all the earlier examples), then an implicit `startup` event will be created for you and fired when the state machine is constructed.
+If you specify the name of your initial state (as in all the earlier examples), then an implicit `startup` event will be created for you and fired when the state machine is constructed.

     var fsm = StateMachine.create({